shopsys/monorepo-tools/docs/introduction/monorepo.md

 * **parameters_monorepo.yml** - overriding of global variables of Shopsys Framework, which makes it possible to run Shopsys Framework in monorepo

+## Installation of monorepo
+Installation of Shopsys Framework is almost the same as is described in [Installation Using Docker](../installation/installation-using-docker.md), but instead of creating a new project based on `project-base` repository, you have to clone [`shopsys/shopsys`](https://github.com/shopsys/shopsys).

+Please keep in mind that all commands have to be executed from the monorepo root directory.
+Also templates of a configuration files should be copied from `docker/` folder in root, not from `project-base` folder.

 ## Development in monorepo
 During the development in monorepo, it is necessary to ensure that the changes made in specific package preserve the functionality of the package even outside the monorepo.

-Keep in mind that the file structure of Shopsys Framework (standardly located in the root of the project) is in monorepo located in the directory `project-base/`
+Keep in mind that the file structure of project based on Shopsys Framework (standardly located in the root of the project) is in monorepo located in the directory `project-base/`.

-Installation of Shopsys Framework is described in [Installation Using Docker](../installation/installation-using-docker.md)

 ## Troubleshooting
 * Package is functional in monorepo but broken outside of monorepo - ensure that every parameter required by package